Taking Pets on the Portsmouth to St Malo Ferry: The Complete 2026 Guide

 Before You Leave Home

 Don’t give your pet too much food or water before the ferry sails.
 Allow adequate time for them to exercise, go to the toilet and settle down before boarding.
 Make sure your pet is comfortable travelling in the car, particularly if it will be for an extended period.
 Ensure your dog is familiar with their muzzle.
+Double-check your AHC has been issued within the last 10 days and all details are correct before leaving for the port.

 2